Pearson-Higher-Ed/design/c/alerts/v2.0.0-beta.1/index.md

       - type: wide image
         src: ./assets/alert_over.png
         caption: The message should appear in the upper corner as part of the normal page load.
+      - type: wide video
+        src: ./assets/animation.mp4
+        caption: Example of the animation for displaying and dismissing a dynamic alert.

   - type: two column
     text: |